Helpful Tips for Speaker Management

 Setting the stage

-You must also consider what aspects of your summit you want your speakers to be able to access and edit.
-These include:
+Once you’ve selected your speaker management software, you’ll want to consider what aspects of your summit your speakers can access and edit.
+These could include:

-1. Editing content of their talk page - their personal bio, photo
+1. Editing the content of their talk page on the event website - their personal bio, photo

 2. Setting timezones